vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORQQCN ATTACH MED RESULTS.md

  property | value
  --- | ---
- Method comment | Attach a medicine result to a consult

- Leading comment lines | {::nomarkdown}GMRCO - Internal file number of consult from File 123 GMRCRSLT - pointer to medicine result
-GMRCAD - Date/Time Consult was resulted.
-GMRCORNP - Provider who attached the result to the consult ORALTO - array of alert recipient IENs{:/}
+ Method comment | Attach a medicine result to a consult Leading comment lines | {::nomarkdown}GMRCO - Internal file number of consult from File 123<br/>GMRCRSLT - pointer to medicine result<br/>GMRCAD - Date/Time Consult was resulted.<br/>GMRCORNP - Provider who attached the result to the consult<br/>ORALTO - array of alert recipient IENs{:/}

 ### Input Parameters